cfshi/coronavirus/proposal.md

 We intend to focus on the following proposed topic areas
 - Social and policy countermeasures research
-	- Cultural dimensions of the epidemic such as, examining how individuals and communities understand and react to the disease;
+	- (Object 1) Studying social and cultural dimensions of the epidemic such as, examining how individuals and communities understand and react to the disease;
-	- Studying the public health response;
+	- (Object 2) Studying national and international public health institutes response and guidelines aiming to contain COVID-19 and to mitigates its secondary impacts, such as quarantines, supply shortages and racism.
-	- Developing strategies to combat misinformation, stigma, and fear;
+	- (Object 3) Developing strategies to combat misinformation, stigma, and fear; and to improve public awareness and knowledge

 # Draft title suggestions

 * How information about COVID-19 travels between interest groups and affects public behaviour
 	- We need a better title.
-Chyun feels “interest groups” is not solid nor attractive enough
+CS feels “interest groups” is not solid nor attractive enough

 * How information about COVID-19 travels across the public, media, science community and policy makers and affects public behaviour
 	- It’s a bit long to show those 4 forums, but…

 # Research Questions:

-1. How does information (and misinformation) travel between scientists, public-health workers, mass media and social media?
+Our research questions were framed based on the object of developing potential social and policy countermeasures for COVID-19 outbreak (under the CIHR special call object).

-2. How does communication affect public behaviour and the course of the outbreak?
-What are the side effects of changes in public behaviour?
+1. (RQ1) How does information (and misinformation) travel between scientists, public-health workers, mass media and social media?
+This research question addresses the social and cultural dimensions of different population during the epidemic such as, examining how individuals and communities understand and react to the disease (Object 1)

-	-  How policy affect with public health behavior in reacting to the infection?
+2. (RQ2) How does communication affect public behaviour and the course of the outbreak?
+This research question studies and compares the public health institutes response and guidelines and how policy affect public health behavior in reacting to the infection?
+(Object 2)

-3. How can scientists and policy-makers evaluate and improve the effectiveness of their communication?
+3. (RQ3) How can scientists and policy-makers evaluate and improve the effectiveness of their communication?
+This research question aim to develop strategies to combat misinformation, stigma, and fear; and to improve public awareness and knowledge (Object 3)

 # Resources